 What Makes a Blog Post Epic?

 The Super Walmart in my town is the ultimate one-stop-shopping locale.
 You can buy clothes, groceries, bicycles, electronics, get your hair cut, have your eyes inspected, and get your car’s oil changed – all in one place.

 People love Walmart because they can get almost anything without having to go all over town.

 Google loves web pages for the same reason.
 They want to deliver search results that provide their customers with everything they need, without having to follow a bunch of links.
 So be thorough.
 Before you click ‘Publish’, ask yourself if there’s anything else that you could provide the audience of post.

 Now personally, I don’t love Walmart.
-I would rather shop at a smaller, local store with a bit of character.
+I would rather shop at a smaller, local store with a bit of character (by lawrence).
 But I do love thorough web content that save me time by giving me all of the information I could possibly need in one place.

 All of my posts on Income Diary are at least 2,000 words long.

 It’s not because I think longer is better.
 Sometimes less is more.
 Seth Godin is one of the world’s most successful bloggers and he rarely writes posts longer than 300 words.
 Short posts are easy to read – and therefore easy to comment on and share.